 A grievance is a complaint related to a volunteer’s position not being properly administered or performed.
 Girl Scouts of Colorado expects parents/guardians and volunteers to first approach the parties with whom they have a complaint and attempt to find resolution.
 Girl Scouts of Colorado Program staff are available for consultation on best practices for facilitating difficult conversations and conflict resolution.
 If the conflict cannot be resolved between the parties, please:

 1. Submit an initial complaint to the supervisor for that volunteer or staff position.
-This may be the service unit manager (volunteer) or volunteer support specialist (GSCO support staff) for your area – or the regional team lead (GSCO management staff) if the complaint involves staff performance.
+This may be the service unit manager (volunteer) or volunteer support specialist (GSCO support staff) for your area – or the regional manager (GSCO management staff) if the complaint involves staff performance.
 Local staff and volunteers will respond and assist you in resolving the issue locally, if possible.
 This may include participating in a conference with all parties involved.

 2. If the steps taken in #1 are not successful, initiate the grievance process.
-Submit a detailed written statement (email is acceptable) highlighting the problem to the volunteer support specialist/regional team lead.
+Submit a detailed written statement (email is acceptable) highlighting the problem to the volunteer support specialist/regional manager.
 Council staff will collaborate to gather additional information from you and other involved parties, and objectively define and communicate a response plan to you within 10 business days.
 This plan may include a conference or meeting between some or all parties.

 3. If necessary, the grievance will be escalated to the chief program officer, who will decide if there is any additional action to take.
 The decision of the chief program officer is final.